Is climate breakdown a threat to people and the planet?

 No new oil, coal and gas

-To stop dangerous climate change we need to keep 80% of all fossil fuels – coal, oil and gas – in the ground.
+To stop further climate breakdown we need to keep 80% of all fossil fuels – coal, oil and gas – in the ground.

-In the UK we have to stop using coal in the next few years – and ban fracking before it takes off.
-Help us keep fossil fuels in the ground.
+In the UK we have to stop using coal in the next few years – and get a permanent ban on fracking.